 In short, no. It depends on what you plan to do with the timber and how you are involved in the supply chain.
 The regulations are based on your ‘role’ in the process.
 There are 2 main roles, an Operator, and a Trader.

 Operator: An Operator is a legal person or organisation who imports timber into the EU either for their own use or selling on.
 Operators bear the brunt of EUTR legal requirements, as they are the obvious starting points.
-Operators must use a framework of procedures and measures which is known as a ‘due diligence’ system, as well as recording every timber related detail.
+Operators must use a framework of procedures and measures as well as recording all timber related details.
+This framework is known as a ‘due diligence’ system.

 Logging Company – EU Based Timber Importer (Operator) – Sawmill (Trader) – Furniture Manufacturing Company (Trader) – End User